 In compliance with state and federal law, the Brockway Area School District will provide to each protected handicapped student without discrimination or cost to the student or family, those related aids, services, or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities to the maximum extent appropriate to the student's abilities.
-In order to qualify as a protected handicapped student, the child must be of school age with a physical or mental disability which substantially limits or prohibits participation in or access to an aspect of the school program.
+In order to qualify as a protected handicapped student, the child must be of school age with a physical or mental of language arts (reading, English, spelling, and handwriting), math, science, social studies, health, art, music, computer, library, and physical education.